+Figure 3 Correlation Matrix of Features

 The heatmap unveils the correlation coefficients between different features:

 The diagonal, as anticipated, shows a correlation of 1 since it represents the correlation of each variable with itself.

 Open, High, Low, Close, and Adj Close showcase high mutual correlations, which is expected since these stock indicators are often intertwined.